blinkletter/Chem4410/_build/html/_sources/Info/Resources.md

 This course will require your time.
 Only you can explore the concepts of the lessons by **investing your time**.
 You will need **time to read** the textbook and consider the suggested problems; **time to struggle** with using the software tools as we explore data analysis and computational chemistry; **time to write** reports and prepare presentations; and **time to relax**.[^time]

-[^time]: Life tip: Your house must be worth more than your car.
-Your car must be worth more than your computer.
-Your time must be worth more than any of those things.
-Are you staring at your phone right now? if so, you are wasting your most valuable thing.
-You can get your money back, you cannot get your time back.
+[^time]: You can get your money back, you cannot get your time back.